 However, it can still be challenging for many to wrap their heads around the fine details of pronunciations in a foreign language.
 Moving from your native language to another will have pronunciation challenges, but that should not worry you.

 To some, the new language may seem like a tongue twister.
-But unless you overcome this obstacle, learning a new language will always be impossible.
+But learning a new language will always be impossible unless you overcome this obstacle.

 They say children learn new languages faster than adults, but that is not necessarily true.
 The main difference is that children have no fear.
 They are not afraid of making mistakes in pronunciation or syntax.